ddot

 • strideY: index increment for y.

-The N and stride parameters determine which elements in x and y are accessed at runtime.
+The N and strides parameters determine which elements in the strided arrays are accessed at runtime.
 For example, to calculate the dot product of every other value in x and the first N elements of y in reverse order,

 var Float64Array = require( '@stdlib/array/float64' );